Login to Complete an Application or to Access Judging Panel

 Thank you for your interest in the Academy of Model Aeronautics scholarship program.
 The amount and number of scholarships awarded each year by the AMA depends upon the number of applicants and their qualifications.
 Endowments and scholarships for graduating high school seniors are distributed in various amounts on the basis of AMA modeling activities, scholastic and citizenship achievement.
 All applications are considered and evaluated by the AMA Scholarship Committee that makes a recommendation to the Executive Council, the AMA’s Board of Directors.

 In choosing the recipients for the AMA/Charles H. Grant Scholarship Program, several important criteria are taken into consideration.
 The most desirable applicant is a graduating senior who is academically superior and is also a participant in many aspects of high school, modeling, and the community.
 The applicants are rated in several major categories, including grade point average and test results.
 High achievement in all of the categories is important for the maximum amount to be awarded to an individual.
 However, a person who is not at the top of his or her class may win a significant scholarship award if he or she is active in the community, in aeromodeling, or both.
 All facets of an applicant’s background are taken into consideration and a well-rounded person may well be more qualified than one who excels only in school grades or in modeling.

-Additional support for the AMA Scholarship Program comes from the Toledo Weak Signals Club award given each year to the top three scholarship award recipients.
+The following scholarships are each awarded to a single applicant.
 You will have the option at points of your application form to apply for either of the following for which you are eligible:

 If you are a currently enrolled as a post secondary student:

 Final Application Deadline: